 The deliverables for this project will include: the collection of databases used for the filter validation and testing, a suite of software for performing EKF, EnKF, and particle filtering on the stochastic point-vortex model, and a suite of software for performing manifold detection on the deterministic point-vortex model.
-The EnKF, particle filter, and ensemble Kalman filter, as well as the computation of M, will all be parallelized.
+The ensemble Kalman filter and particle filter, as well as the computation of M, will all be parallelized.